Building-acoustics-TU-Eindhoven/CHORAS/ContributionGuidelines.md

 - In the *Extensions* tab of VS Code, find the the Python Debugger extension and install it.

 In a terminal window:
-- Navigate to the backend using `cd <your/path/to/CHOARS>/ra_ui_backend/`
+- Navigate to the `backend` using `cd <your/path/to/CHORAS>/backend/`
 - Run `code .` to open the current folder in VScode
-- Click on the *Run and debug* tab and select *Python Debugger: Flask* from the dropdown next to the green arrow. (the settings for this are defined in <your/path/to/CHORAS>ra_ui_backend/.vscode/launch.json)
+- Click on the *Run and debug* tab and select *Python Debugger: Flask* from the dropdown next to the green arrow. (the settings for this are defined in <your/path/to/CHORAS>/backend/.vscode/launch.json)
 - Click on the green arrow to run the Flask application in debug mode.
 - You'll now be able to put breakpoints in the application.

 Note that every time you change something in the code, you'll need to click on the *Restart* icon (green arrow going around itself) in the VS Code debug panel.
 Possibly terminate the Celery and flask run processes using ctrl+c and run them again.

 ### How to debug functions ran by Celery
-The function running the simulation methods (the `run_solver` function in ra_backend_ui/app/services/simulation_service.py) is offloaded from the main backend and ran by Celery.
+The function running the simulation methods (the `run_solver` function in backend/app/services/simulation_service.py) is offloaded from the main backend and ran by Celery.

 In order to debug anything that happens in run_solver, at the top of the simulation_service.py file, you'll need to set `debug_celery = True`.
 Note that anything asynchronous (such as the percentage update) doesn't show in the front-end while the simulation is running if this flag is indeed set to `True`.